 The DC section of CCT is clearly showing wear and age, with a lot of bumps from roots and frost heaves, and many dips due to subsidence, making for a rough surface and increasing the risk of accidents.

-While the Montgomery County section is in better shape, it’s reached an age where the remaining original asphalt needs replacement to ensure its integrity, and the shoulders need regrading and widening back to 2 feet.
+While the Montgomery County section is in better shape, it has reached an age where the remaining original asphalt needs replacement to ensure its integrity, and the shoulders need regrading and widening back to 2 feet.
 There are also several portions that have significant heaving, such as between the Bradley Blvd. overpass and Weiner Plaza south of the Ourisman Plaza.

 In addition, although the Montgomery County section has dirt and gravel shoulders over much of its length, the shoulder on one side is missing, rough or narrow at many points.
 There are also sections with no shoulders, such as just south of the bridge over River Rd, and just south of the bridge that passes over the Dalecarlia Reservoir grounds.